Analysis | Timeline: How two extremist groups planned for Jan. 6

 With the exception of the information from the statement of offense included in Oath Keepers member Joshua James’s plea agreement, what follows are allegations from federal law enforcement.
-They have not been proved in a court of law and while the details often rely on electronic communications, those communications themselves are not presented in the reference documents directly.
+They have not been proved in a court of law, and while the details often rely on electronic communications, those communications themselves are not presented in the reference documents directly.
 With that important caveat, here’s how the Justice Department believes both organizations planned for the day of the riot.

 Below we’ve created a visual timeline, with outlined circles marking either incidents of violence or alleged discussions or events apparently centered on preparing for Jan.
 6. What’s immediately apparent is that the Oath Keepers were preparing specifically for the day of the riot before the Proud Boys were; in fact, the Proud Boys only seemed to turn their attention to that day after President Donald Trump tweeted his encouragement for people to be in Washington on that day for a protest that he promised would “be wild.”

 Here are each of the individual points on the diagram.
-Source documents include the indictment of Oath Keepers founder Stuart Rhodes, the indictment of Proud Boys chair Henry “Enrique” Tarrio, a superseding indictment for Tarrio and other Oath Keepers, and the government’s filing this week aimed at keeping Tarrio in detention.
+Source documents include the indictment of Oath Keepers founder Stewart Rhodes, the indictment of Proud Boys chair Henry “Enrique” Tarrio, a superseding indictment for Tarrio and other Oath Keepers, and the government’s filing this week aimed at keeping Tarrio in detention.

 Nov.
 3, 2020.
 Election Day.